duqcyxwd/wp-markdown-code-highlighting-options/README.md

 Currently it allows you to add the formatting language (besides the one automatically recognised by wp-highlight.js) and choose if the code should be wrapped or not.

 The usage is extremely simple.
-Just add a shebang as the first line of your code example with the some extra formatting options:
+Just add a shebang as the first line of your code example with some extra formatting options:

-    #!ruby
-    #!nowrap
+    #!ruby,nowrap
     class Foo < Bar
       def hello
         puts "Hello World!"